The awards recognise the journalists who have best educated private investors and financial advisers about investment companies.

-The Association of Investment Companies (AIC) last night announced the winners of the AIC Media Awards 2019.
-The awards recognise the journalists who have best educated private investors and financial advisers about investment companies and are voted for by AIC members, their managers, brokers and analysts.
+The Association of Investment Companies (AIC) has announced the winners of the AIC Media Awards 2021.
+The awards recognise the journalists who have best educated private investors and financial advisers about investment companies.
+They are voted for by AIC members, their managers, brokers and analysts.

 The winners are:

-Ian Sayers, Chief Executive of the Association of Investment Companies (AIC), said: “The AIC Media Awards recognise the journalists who have best educated private investors and financial advisers about investment companies.
-The winners have done this in a range of imaginative and creative ways this year.
-I congratulate them for their hard work and commend them for the help they provide to their readers.”
+Annabel Brodie-Smith, Communications Director at the Association of Investment Companies (AIC), said: “The AIC Media Awards recognise the work of journalists who have best educated private investors and financial advisers about investment companies.
+The winners this year have achieved this in creative and engaging ways.

 Follow us on Twitter @AICPRESS